felipe-canaviri/rgb-to-hex/README.md

 ```

 ### Unit Testing
-- Create a unit test project with to test the examples above and other scenarios
+- Create a unit test project to test the examples above and other scenarios